Temple High School (Mississippi)

 Rosa A. Temple High School was a high school for black students in Vicksburg, Mississippi.
-The school operated during Jim Crow from 1959 until its closure in 1971 in the wake of desegregation of public schools.
+It succeeded Magnolia Avenue High School which was renamed Bowman High School in 1945.
+Rosa A. Temple High School operated during Jim Crow from 1959 until its closure in 1971 in the wake of desegregation.
 Its teams won state championships in football and baseball.
 Vicksburg High School was whites only.
-Temple High School became Vicksburg Junior High School.
-It was at 1533 Rosa Temple Drive.
+The Temple High School building at 1533 Rosa Temple Drive became Vicksburg Junior High School.

 History

 In 1923 Magnolia School opened.
 It succeeded an earlier school for black students on Cherry Street.
 It became Bowman High School in 1944, when it was renamed for J. G. H. Bowman, its principal from 1906 to 1944.
 A historical marker commemorates the school's history.

 Rosa A. Temple High School was established in 1959 to replace J. G. H. Bowman High School.
 It was named in honor of Rosa A. Temple, a respected educator in the community.

 O. W. Sanders served as the first principal, followed by J. E. Stirgus.
 In 1971, the school closed as part of the broader desegregation efforts mandated across the United States.
 Its legacy is preserved through a mural and commemorative plaque in Vicksburg.
 Baldwin Ferry Road was renamed for Rosa A. Temple as Rosa A. Temple Drive.

 Teachers at the school included Elliot Coleman, TJ Watson, Frank Crump Jr., and Barbara Francis Banks, with Lewis W. "Jiving" Jones as the band director.
 The school used a buccaneer as their mascot.